ii5601/FL-Studio-rpc/README.md

 NOT OPEN DOOR FOR STEALS!
 [MIT License](LICENSE) is this project have!

 ### Download & Install
-This project made on [python](https://python.org) so to run you needed it!
+This project made on [python](https://python.org) so to run you needed it!<br>
+Download by Code > Download ZIP Unarhive it!
 Install libs this command:
 ```
 pip install discord-rpc